FAQs

 The stay between the 1st and the 30th of a month is not mandatory, as people sometimes need to leave for a few days, leaving earlier or arriving later.
 However, please inform the team if you will be absent for several days.
 Also, an unannounced absence of more than 15 days will result in exclusion from the program.

-The participants of the Cruce Program can come for a period of minimum two weeks and maximum 2 months.
+The participants of Cruce Program can come for a period of minimum two weeks and maximum 3 months.
 In case of one month periods, the participation starts on the 1st of the first month and ends on the 30th of the last month or starts on the 16th of the first month and ends on the 15th of the last month.
 In case of periods of two weeks, the program starts on the 1st and ends on the 15th of the month, or starts on the 16th and ends on the 30th of the month.
 There is a possibility to combine one month and two week periods.

 If you wish to remain in Blanca outside your period of residence, you can do so as a guest by paying the corresponding costs, in case we have available space.